 As demand for health care services increases throughout the nation, nurses will take on greater responsibility in delivering care to patients and populations.
 Widener’s School of Nursing is preparing nurses who are committed to community engagement and high-quality, safe, evidence-based, and culturally competent nursing practice to reduce disparities and improve outcomes of care.

 The School of Nursing offers bachelor’s, master’s, and doctoral degree programs to serve the needs of nurses at all stages of their careers:

 - Bachelor of Science in Nursing degree for preparation of new RNs

 - RN-to-BSN or RN-to-MSN for currently licensed RNs

-- Master of Science in Nursing degree with specialization as a Family (Individual Across the Lifespan) Nurse Practitioner, Adult-Gerontology Clinical Nurse Specialist, Nurse Educator or Executive Nurse Leader
+- Master of Science in Nursing degree with specialization as a Family (Individual Across the Lifespan) CRNP, as an Adult-Gerontology Clinical Nurse Specialist, or degrees in Nursing Education or Executive Nurse Leadership

 - Doctor of Nursing Practice degree for the highest level of advanced practice nursing

 - Doctor of Philosophy (PhD) degree for preparation of nurse educators and scholars